Rao-Satyajit/AI-Business-Intelligence-Internship/04_Documentation/Learning_Notes.md

 Day-2: Created my GitHub repository, added the required folders, updated the README, and learned how to create files and commit changes.
 It took some time to understand GitHub, but I became more comfortable using it.

 Day-3: Downloaded the Global Superstore dataset from Kaggle and uploaded the raw dataset to GitHub.
 I learned how to understand the dataset and create documentation for it.
 I faced some difficulty opening the CSV file correctly, but I was able to solve it.

+Day-4: Today I learned how to check the quality of a dataset using Power Query.
+I checked for missing values, errors, repeated Order IDs, and unusual Sales and Profit values.
+All the checked columns were valid, and I did not find any unusual or obvious errors that needed to be fixed.
+I also learned that repeated Order IDs and negative Profit values can be normal in a business dataset.